neoatlantis/node-salsa20/README.md

 Known Issues
 ------------
-0. I'm not sure if a stream of 128 bytes generated is equal to 2 64-bytes streams, each of which called sequentially on the same instance.
-In principle this should be a feature, but current tests doesn't show this.
-More investigations are needed.
 0. Sorry for that, but this version may be not backwards compatible (version 0.0.1), some serious errors occurred in the previous version.
    This may be a big bad news for you if you've encrypted something with this